 In their search for truthfulness, modern artists introduced various different painting styles, colour pallets and subjects into Dutch art.
 They followed European trends, in their own way.
 Painters as Hendrik Willem Mesdag and the The Hague School focused on the Dutch landscape.
 They produced lots of seascapes in grey tones for example, which closely resembled the real Dutch landscape.
 Impressionist artists from Amsterdam, such as George Hendrik Breitner, depicted mostly scenes from everyday life in the city, including the growing industries and the poor, subjects that had not been painted before.
 Vincent van Gogh started working in this tradition, until he developed his own, recognizable and very colourful style.
-In the early 20th century, modernism kicked in.
+In the early twentieth century, modernism kicked in.
 Industries and cities grew even more rapidly than before and the view on art changed.
 Abstract art arose.
 Artists as Piet Mondrian and Gerrit Rietveld invented their 'pure art', consisting only of horizontal and vertical lines, painted solely using primary colours.

 In this course you will learn more about these famous masters and art movements, but there is much more to discover!
-Besides painters, many more artists, such as architects, designers and gold- and silversmiths, contributed to the fame of this period with their innovative artworks.
+Besides painters, many more artists, such as architects, designers and gold- and silversmiths contributed to the fame of this period with their innovative artworks.

-Upon completion of this highly interactive course, you will have seen many highlights from the Dutch 18th, 19th and early 20th centuries.
-You will be able to recognize the main artists, but you will also have become confident in recognizing, discussing and analyzing artworks in general.
+Upon completion of this highly interactive course, you will have seen many highlights from the Dutch 18th, 19th and early 20th century.
+You will be able to recognize the main styles and artists, but you will also have become confident in recognizing, discussing and analyzing artworks in general.
 What you learn in class and during the on-site excursions will therefore not only make you familiar with Dutch art of the modern period, but will also add depth and value to your own travels later on.

 Join us on this interactive journey, with daily excursions.
 Travel and entrance to museums are included in the course fee.

-Approximately 40 hours.
+Approximately 40 contact hours.
 The course combines many elements, from lectures to excursions: no day is the same.
-Typically, the morning part of the programme takes place in a classroom, which could be a lecture or a seminar.
+Typically, the morning part of the program takes place in a classroom, which could be a lecture or a seminar.
 You may also find yourself in a panel discussion, defending a particular approach to art.
 The afternoons (sometimes the entire day) are devoted to museum visits.
-Variation is ensured by going into the museum on a tour, in small groups or on your own with an assignment.
-During these excursions, we devote time to both the factual and technical aspects of the painting, as well as the more personal and subjective ones, so that by the end, you will have explored the art in many dynamic ways.
+Variation is ensured by going into the museum with a tour, in small groups or on your own with an assignment.
+During these excursions, we devote time to both the factual and technical aspects of the painting, as well as the more personal and subjective ones, so that by the end, you will have explored the paintings in many dynamic ways.
 Hidden meanings, unexpected techniques, your peers’ opinions or your own may surprise you and change and broaden your perception of the artworks again and again.